andersm/TNKernel-PIC32/README.md

     tn_srs_isr UartHandler _INT_UART_1_VECTOR

 ##Interrupt stack
 TNKernel-PIC32 uses a separate stack for interrupt handlers.
 Switching stack pointers is done automatically in the ISR handler wrapper macros.
-The size of the interrupt stack in words is configured in `tn_port.h`:
+The default size of the interrupt stack in words is set in `tn_port.h`:

-    #define  TN_INT_STACK_SIZE         256
+    #ifndef TN_INT_STACK_SIZE
+    # define  TN_INT_STACK_SIZE        128
+    #endif

 ---